statgen/csg-python/README.md

 echo $HOME
 ```

-If the result does not begin with `/net/`, [follow the instructions for "dealing with HOME not on /net/" below](#dealing-with-home-not-on-net] before continuing.
+If the result does not begin with `/net/`, [follow the instructions for "dealing with HOME not on /net/" below](#dealing-with-home-not-on-net) before continuing.

 ## 3. Choose between Miniconda and Linuxbrew